How Seattle shaped the life of Somalia-born entrepreneur and cookbook author Hawa Hassan

 Looking back, Hassan, now 35 and living in New York City, sees the time she spent in Seattle as a formative period in her life.

-But in the first few years after her departure from the refugee camp, Hassan didn’t register much about life in Seattle other than the fact that “my family isn’t here, but I have a job to do.”
+But in the first few years after her departure from Kenya (a year of which was spent in a refugee camp), Hassan didn’t register much about life in Seattle other than the fact that “my family isn’t here, but I have a job to do.”
 To get herself up, dressed and ready for school.
 To walk to the bus stop.
 To clean up after herself.

 As a little girl growing up in Seattle’s South End, thousands of miles away from her family and homeland, Hassan recalls sometimes struggling to fit in amid her new surroundings.